MAYURESHBAILURKAR/Mytheresa/README.md

 ## Getting Started

-This project was built using React, Chakra UI, HTML, CSS, JavaScript, Rest API .
+This project was built using React,Node.js,MongoDB, Chakra UI, HTML, CSS, JavaScript, Rest API .
 It is an e-commerce web application and for running on your local environment you should follow these guidelines.